sskorol/selenium-camp-18/README.md

 ## Jenkins

 **Jenkinsfile** uses shared library for Allure / quality reports generation.
 So you have to set it up on Jenkins pointing to [shared-libraries](https://github.com/sskorol/shared-libraries) sources.
 Or just use direct calls to corresponding plugins in pipeline.
+If you want to emulate the same scenario as was performed on demo, you have to setup **Bitbucket Team/Project** on Jenkins (with all required webhooks) and refer to your Bitbucker Server project root.

 ## Docker